vlitzke/kitchenflies/cluster/README.md

  View text files in Terminal on Mac - `less <file_name>`

 To copy a file from your local computer to your scratch folder on the cluster, open your local terminal and type in `scp /PATH/TO/filename.sh userID@cropdiversity.ac.uk:scratch/`, it will prompt your for your key passphrase.
-This takes a few seconds.
+This takes a few seconds. (rsync works as well?)

 scp ./file.txt cecicluster:destination/path/